Manage Health data on your iPhone, iPad or Apple Watch

 6. Touch and hold the Change Order buttonOrder button next to a data source, then drag it up or down in the list.

-iPhone showing screen where data sources can be reordered
+An iPhone that shows the Data Sources & Access screen where data sources can be reordered.

-7. To turn off a third-party data source so that it doesn’t contribute any more data for that category, tap the tick next to the source.
+7. To turn off a third-party data source, tap the tick next to the source.

-If multiple sources contribute the same data type, then the data source at the top will take priority over other sources.
-Any new apps or devices you add go to the top of the list automatically, above your iPhone or iPad.
+If multiple sources contribute the same data type, the data source at the top will take priority over others.
+New apps or devices that you add are listed at the top automatically, above your iPhone or iPad.

 The information that you create or gather about yourself is under your control, and it's encrypted with your passcode when you lock your iPhone.
 When you delete the Health app, your Health data remains on your iPhone.
 Find out more about deleting built-in Apple apps from your device.